-After capture, the giraffe have either been mass captured in or are transferred to a boma close to the capture site where they are kept for a period of time before being transported to the release site where they are held for a further period of time before being released ("soft release").
-This enables animals to be monitored individually for illness, overall body condition and to acclimatise allowing a less stressful move.
+After capture, the giraffe are transferred to a boma close to the capture site where they are kept for a period before being transported to the release site where they are held in another boma for a further period before being released ("soft release").
+This enables animals to be monitored individually for illness, overall body condition and time to acclimatise to their new environment, allowing a less stressful move.
 In addition, the giraffe are exposed to and hopefully can become used to the local browse and conditions of the capture area.
-If problems arise, the giraffe can be released easily.
+If problems arise, the giraffe can be treated or released easily.